Niccuby/Sendust-ml-featurization-SHAP/README.md

 #### Step 2 — WenAlloys Featurization + Model Training

-Data preprocessing converts chemical composition (wt%) into elemental formulas, followed by featurization using the matminer WenAlloys descriptor set, manual feature selection, and training + validation of all four ML models.
+Data preprocessing converts chemical composition (wt%) into (at%) elemental formulas, followed by featurization using the matminer WenAlloys descriptor set, manual feature selection, and training and validation of all four ML models.

 | Notebook | Description |
 |---|---|